Cuba is definitely one of the safest countries in the region for travelers in general.

 We are talking about years in prison for petty crimes like theft and pickpocketing, not to mention worse stuff.

 Crime against tourists in Cuba generally amounts to petty crimes due to poverty, with a few annual exceptions.

-I want to mention though, that these statistics do not reflect the crime situation in Cuba in general.
-There are problems with violent crimes in Cuba, among Cubans.
+I want to mention, though, that these statistics do not reflect the crime situation in Cuba in general.
+There are problems with violent crimes in Cuba, but that is generally among Cubans.

 Cuban Gender Roles And Solo Female Travel

 In Cuba, the difference between women and men is still huge, and there is a very strong traditional set of norms connected to gender roles, which is why you experience what you experience.

 Both men and women normally work outside the home, but women are often still responsible for the home, cooking, and, of course, looking good.

 Ask anyone about the worldwide #MeToo campaign, and no one has heard about it.
 Attention towards women in the streets is considered compliments, and not harassment or disrespect.

 Women out alone are often perceived to be single and approachable (and probably looking for a boyfriend) because women in relationships are either at home or out with their partners, simply put.

 Cuban women out on “girls’ nights” or in cafes for lunch together is pretty much a concept that does not exist.